 Christmas is only four weeks away and I am thoroughly enjoying the build up.
 Especially when it comes to creating new recipes to share with you here.
 Food is a big part of our Christmas, with tradition dictating our ham is cooked on Christmas Eve, as well as fresh sausage rolls and mince pies.
 And this year there will definitely be a Christmas Spiced Fruit Loaf on offer for breakfast on the big day itself.
 Filling the house with scents of Christmas spice, as it is sliced and toasted.

 Packed full of dried fruits including dates, cherries and cranberries, in a brioche style loaf.
-The added milk, eggs and butter used in a Brioche give it a wonderfully soft crumb.
-Perfect for eating sliced as is, or toasted and slathered in butter.
-This loaf really does smell and taste of Christmas.
+While the added milk, eggs and butter used in a Brioche give it a wonderfully soft crumb.
+Perfect for eating sliced as is, or toasted and slathered in butter, this loaf really does smell and taste of Christmas.

 Using the best Medjool Dates from The Medjool Date Company, certainly enhances the taste of this loaf.
 While sweeter than my Spiced Fruit Loaf, it does not hold back on the Christmas spices of Cinnamon, Ginger, Nutmeg and Allspice.
 Resulting in the most amazing aroma, filling the kitchen and then the house, as this beautifully bronzed loaf bakes.

 Baked in the British Bakeware, 3lb Farmhouse Loaf Tin, this fruited bread never sticks.
-The deep sides of the tin ensure the dough is supported as it rises.
+And the deep sides of the tin ensure the dough is supported as it rises.
 Resulting in an evely risen loaf, without a muffin top.
 The advantage being, a great shaped loaf that is easy to slice and the slices fit in the toaster.
-Without exception, this loaf tin is my most used and most treasured piece of kitchen bakeware.
+Also, this loaf tin has become a treasured piece of kitchen bakeware.

 Recipe: Christmas Spiced Fruit Loaf